blakebrandon-hub/Django-Blog/README.md

 # Django Blog
-A simple blog created with the Django web framework.
-Authentication/authorization, commenting, and editable user profiles.
+A simple blog created with the Django web framework with authorization/authentication
 <br>
 <br>
 https://bb-django-blog.herokuapp.com/